 Personal information shall be protected by appropriate security safeguards determined by the sensitivity of the information.

 Principle 8: Openness

-The CCC shall make readily available to individuals, specific information about its policies and practices relating to the management of personal information.
+The CCC shall make readily available to individuals, specific information about its policies and practices relating to the collection and management of personal information.